 - In 2013, a new Common Fisheries Policy was agreed, effective from 1 January 2014.
 The CFP requires that fish stocks should be exploited at levels allowing them to be above levels consistent with Maximum Sustainable Yield by 2015, where possible, and by 2020 at the latest.
-The CFP contains tools and measures that could, if they are implemented appropriately, ensure that the fish stocks in EU move towards sustainability. - The gradual introduction through the CFP, from 2015- 2019, of a landing obligation for all species regulated by quotas in EU waters, is expected to be a strong driver for a reduction in unwanted catch and discards, thus contributing to less waste and more efficient resource use.
+The CFP contains tools and measures that could, if they are implemented appropriately, ensure that the fish stocks in EU move towards sustainability. - > The gradual introduction through the CFP, from 2015-2019, of a landing obligation for all species regulated by quotas in EU waters, is expected to be a strong driver for a reduction in unwanted catch and discards, thus contributing to less waste and more efficient resource use.
 The landing obligation is a significant change as well as a challenge for large parts of the Swedish fishing industry.
 As a result, the whole catch must be landed, but individuals smaller than the minimum conservation reference size shall not be sold for human consumption.
 Instead, this catch shall be restricted to other than direct human consumption.
-The possibility of increasing the share above the reference size can be a driving force for fishermen to develop fishing techniques to maximise the value of fishing possibilities.
-It requires an adaptation of gears as well as rules for fishing areas and at what times fishing activities may take place. - Within the framework of the EU's common efforts to combat illegal, unreported and unregulated fishing (IUU) different measures for controlling fishing activities are used.
-In addition, there are trade related measures in place with the purpose to prevent illegally caught fish to enter the EU market.

-- With the objective to improve compliance with the EU IUU Regulation, Sweden has introduced a risk-based control approach in which Swedish Agency for Marine and Water Management (SwAM) IT-system has proved to be an effective tool.
-Next challenge for SwAM in its efforts to control IUU-fishing is to establish a system for administrative sanctions in accordance with the legislative changes that entered into force on 1 August 2016. - The international community is in agreement to eliminate subsidies that contribute to overcapacity, overfishing and IUU-fishing, and the main process for doing this is through the World Trade Organization (WTO).
+The possibility of increasing the share above the reference size can be a driving force for fishers to develop fishing techniques to maximise the value of fishing possibilities.
+It requires an adaptation of gears as well as rules for fishing areas and at what times fishing activities may take place.
+Sweden has introduced a regulation where fishers can lease guota from each other in order to match their quotas with actual catches.
+This reduces the incentives for illegal discards in multispecies fisheries and limits the risk of fishers not being able to fish due to limited quota for bycatches. - Within the framework of the EU's common efforts to combat illegal, unreported and unregulated fishing (IUU) different measures for controlling fishing activities are used.
+In addition, there are trade related measures in place with the purpose to prevent illegally caught fish to enter the EU market. - With the objective to improve compliance with the EU Control Regulation and IUU Regulation, Sweden has introduced a risk-based control approach in which Swedish Agency for Marine and Water Management (SwAM) IT-system has proved to be an effective tool.
+Next challenge for SwAM in its efforts to control IUU-fishing is to establish a system for administrative sanctions in accordance with the legislative changes that entered into force on 1 August 2016. - > The international community is in agreement to eliminate subsidies that contribute to overcapacity, overfishing and IUU-fishing, and the main process for doing this is through the World Trade Organization (WTO).
 After a hiatus in the WTO negotiations since 2011, there now appears to be renewed momentum in the negotiations, and the aim is currently to conclude the negotiations on fisheries subsidies at the WTO ministerial conference in December 2017.
 The difficulty is, however, to agree on necessary definitions and concepts.
 Concepts such as sustainable fishing and overfishing as well as small-scale fisheries currently has no internationally accepted definitions, which are precise enough to use in an agreement.
 To agree on a goal in a UN declaration is generally easier than to agree on specific and binding regulations in the WTO, which will have consequences if breached.